PLASTIC WASTE?Into the blue bin, away from the blue sea!

 The project started in 2019, in three Greek islands, and is continued in 2020, despite the pandemic.

-In the pandeminc context, and due to the school lockdowns, the live interventions were transformed to virtual ones.
+Within the pandemic context, and due to the school lockdowns, the live interventions were transformed to virtual ones.
 Read more here.

-In the lase three months of 2020 a series of missions and e-meetings were organised in various municipalities of Greece.
+In the last three months of 2020 a series of missions and e-meetings were organised in various municipalities of Greece.
 Read more here.

 The educational material